api3dao/oev-docs/docs/dapis/introduction/using-dapis.md

 ---
 title: Using dAPIs in a dApp
-sidebarHeader: dAPIs
-sidebarSubHeader:
-pageHeader: Explore → dAPIs
+pageHeader: dAPIs → Introduction
-path: /dapis/introduction/using-dapis.html
 outline: deep
-tags:
 ---

 <PageHeader/>

-# {{$frontmatter.title}}
+# Using dAPIs in a dApp

 > <Video src="https://www.youtube.com/embed/FVI16FAJgjQ"/>